zobnin/aiolauncher_scripts/README.md

 ```

 The `new_key` will be present in the table even after the AIO Launcher has been restrated.

+The `show_dialog()` method automatically creates a window of current settings from fields defined in prefs.
+The window will display all fields with a text key and a value of one of three types: string, number, or boolean.
+All other fields of different types will be omittedi.
+Fields whose names start with an underscore will also be omitted.
+Script will be reloaded on settings save.

 ## Animation and real time updates